chennaichun/InstagramDataVisualization/README.md

 This repository contains part of the visualization code used in research on leveraging social media data for urban design decision-making.
 The visualization focuses on analyzing and mapping sentiment data from user-generated content.

-## Overview

-# Instagram Data Visualization
+### Project
 An interactive dashboard for people to better understand what people talked about Andorra.

-### Project

 **Data Analysis for Andorra**
 This repository contains part of the visualization code used in research on leveraging social media data for urban design decision-making.
 The visualization focuses on analyzing and mapping sentiment data from user-generated content.